RX-M/web-public/self-study/cka-mod-5/cka-mod-5-content.md

 <pre class="wp-block-code"><code>
 ~$ kubectl get daemonsets -A

-NAMESPACE     NAME         DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR            AGE kube-system   kube-proxy   1         1         1       1            1           kubernetes.io/os=linux   32h
+NAMESPACE     NAME         DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR            AGE kube-system   cilium       1         1         1       1            1           kubernetes.io/os=linux   17m
-kube-system   weave-net    1         1         1       1            1           <none>                   32h
+kube-system   kube-proxy   1         1         1       1            1           kubernetes.io/os=linux   18m
 </code></pre>

 Finally, your pods may implement an additional container specifically for logging purposes.
 To find these pods, simply look for pods that report more than one container in the <code>kubectl get pod</code> output: